tezos/tezos-mirror/docs/user/key-management.rst

 All request are now signed with the *vps* key thus you are guaranteed authenticity and integrity.
-This set up **does not guarantee confidentiality**, an evesdropper can see the transactions that you sign but on a public blockchain this is less of a concern.
+This set up **does not guarantee confidentiality**, an eavesdropper can see the transactions that you sign but on a public blockchain this is less of a concern.
 You can still use the ``https`` scheme or the tunnel to encrypt your